Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 Stamina ATS Air Rower Review

-This is one of the rowing machines that I bought, so I can tell you what my first-hand experience was like.
+This is one of the machines that I bought, so I can tell you what my first-hand experience was like.

 Relatively inexpensive, very obviously well-made, and engineered for those that want to get right into a rowing workout without a lot of bells and whistles, there’s tremendous value right here.